fudan-zvg/SETR/docs/install.md

 ### Linux

-Here is a full script for setting up mmsegmentation with conda and link the dataset path (supposing that your dataset path is $DATA_ROOT).
+Here is a full script for setting up SETR with conda and link the dataset path (supposing that your dataset path is $DATA_ROOT).

 ```shell
 conda create -n open-mmlab python=3.7 -y